-NAL Research offers several types of antennas for use with the A3LA-RS modem.
+NAL Research offers several types of antennas for use with the A3LA-R modem.
 These antennas include the fixed mast, mobile magnetic/permanent mount, and portable auxiliary.
-For low cost and applications where small form factor and light weight are required, NAL Research recommends model SYN7391-C see Figure 6.
+For low cost and applications where small form factor and light weight are required, NAL Research recommends model SYN7391-C. If the specific application requires a custom antenna, it must meet the specifications (see Table 3).